+"Your Advertising

+is 'you' in print"

+Selling the Customer

 An ad is a sales call in print.
 You want the reader to know the unique value your customer offers to the consumer.

-Recruit 1000's of sales people for your clients Like all sales presentations, you must communicate your message clearly and effectively.
+Recruit 1000' s of sales people for your clients Like all sales presentations, you must communicate your message clearly and effectively.
 Like a sales call, an ad must be carefully planned and properly structured.
 "Advertising is salesmanship mass produced.
 No one would bother to use advertising if he could talk to all his prospects face-to-face.
 But he can't."

-Attention Always design your advertising with the reader in mind.
+The Leadership Institute Lighting the Way Attention Always design your advertising with the reader in mind.
 Think about how they interact with your paper.
 Usually they are in a hurry.
 You have to grab their attention as they scan through the pages.
 Ads have to "POP" off the page.